 When someone says this about cruising, I immediately wonder if they’ve only seen cruise ships in the movies.
 There isn’t one area on ships these days that make you feel claustrophobic.
-Now days ships are moving away from building venues like a tight jigsaw puzzle and focusing more on space and the connection to the sea.
+Nowadays ships are moving away from building venues like a tight jigsaw puzzle and focusing more on space and the connection to the sea.

 4. Too Formal